 We can put you in touch with Clubs that run these days for other forms of motor sport.

-You will need a CAMS licence and you can generally buy a day licence on the morning of the event – check the regulations for the applicable event for more details.
+You will need a Motorsport Australia licence and you can generally buy a day licence on the morning of the event – check the regulations for the applicable event for more details.

 Check out the links page on our website for more information for competitors.